Our Mission & History

 Taylor's visibility, particularly in the pool/spa market, steadily increased throughout the '70s.
 Part of the company's success stemmed from its creation of liquid DPD, a chemical used to measure chlorine's effectiveness as a sanitizer.

 We Enter World Markets

 Becoming an international competitor in the water analysis marketplace was important to Paul F. Wooden Jr., who purchased the firm in 1980 and renamed it Taylor Technologies, Inc. Besides investing in modern equipment to improve quality control and turnaround times, Taylor's new president established the network of distributors that now supplies our test kits worldwide.
-He also moved the business 10 miles north to its present base of operations, an industrial park in Sparks, Maryland, conveniently located near a major north-south interstate.
-Since then, the plant has seen two major expansions in order to meet the growing company's needs.
+He also moved the business 10 miles north to its present base of operations, an industrial park in Sparks, Maryland.

-While still manufacturing test kits for swimming pools and spas and industrial boiler and cooling systems, Taylor's product line now includes kits for numerous other uses: Paper manufacturing and surface finishing; municipal water and wastewater treatment; storm-water monitoring and related water pollution control activities; residential and commercial water conditioning; food and beverage production; turf maintenance; and teaching aids for high school ecology classes.
+While still manufacturing test kits for swimming pools and spas and industrial boiler and cooling systems, Taylor's product line now includes kits for numerous other uses throughout the industrial water treatment industry.

 "What I've sought to do is grow the business, but in doing so, I haven't altered what's always been at the heart of Taylor—treating employees and customers with respect and consideration," says Paul Wooden."
 And we still hold the same goal as our founders did in 1930: To manufacture the best water analysis products around."
 Taylor Technologies would stay in the Wooden family, led by Paul and later his son Alex, until 2017 when Stephen Heard purchased the company.